snippyly/snippyly-demo-react/README.md

 Run `yarn start` command to run demo locally.

-If you want to implement Snippyly in react javascript app method then please follow below steps:
+Here are key pointers if you are implementing Snippyly SDK in your own React (JS) app:

 1. Add `SnippylyContext.js` file in `src/context` folder.
 2. Refer `App.js` code to load Snippyly and initialize it with your api key.